 In October, domestic prices fell as a result of a sharp decline in domestic demand.
 International prices increased on account of production cuts in China due to Covid-19 restrictions.
 In November, both international and domestic prices decreased due to limited end-user demand and lower trading volumes, as well as high inventory levels caused by various ferromanganese producers shifting to ferrosilicon.
 In December, international prices increased due to higher input costs.
 Domestic prices decreased in tandem with coking coal prices.
 In January, prices remained relatively stable in the face of moderate demand.
 In February, domestic prices inched up in anticipation of material shortage due to restrictions on imported material from sellers who did not have a BIS certificate.
 International prices decreased amidst fears of recession.
 In March, prices decreased due to sluggish demand and oversupply at the producers.
 In April, prices rose due to an increased supply crunch in the domestic (labor issue in Bhutan) and global markets (power curtailment in the Ningxia region of China).
 In May, international prices fell in tandem with iron ore and coking coal prices.
-Domestic prices increased due to low production caused by power outages in north-east India, a major production center.
+Domestic prices increased due to low production caused by power outages in northeast India, a major production center.
+In June, prices dropped on account of higher supplies, and sluggish steel demand amid intense bargaining in the market and low coking coal prices.